I discovered electronics in 1963, when I was eleven,

 |

-sparks to a sword fight in the Latin Club play.
+adds some sparks to a sword fight in the Latin Club

 |